Getting Started

 - Docker - Monitor and manage Docker containers

-- Security - Security audits and privacy cleanup
+- Security - Security audits (Firewall, Disk Encryption, SIP/Gatekeeper on macOS)

 - System - System information and diagnostics